 I AM DEEPLY WIRED TO LOVE AND CARE ABOUT PEOPLE, ESPECIALLY WOMEN.

-Many of us are craving to be loved and seen for are we really are.
+Many of us are craving to be loved and seen for who we really are.
 When we share our true self with others, it’s food for our soul.

 Women often come to me with feelings of disconnection and dissatisfaction.

 You know there is something more, but you don’t know how to connect with it or how to find it.
 Maybe you are feeling like you have lost yourself or that you don’t know yourself.
 Or maybe you have lost your sense of joy and love, or need to work through anger or grief.

 I stand for you to know who you are and live from that place so your actions spring from the depth of your heart.

 I guide women to connect with what really matters.
 My work has elements of ritual, spirituality, and connection with the earth.
 Working with me will connect you to your essence and inner ground.